 What is Click Fraud?

 Click fraud is a method of sabotaging your (pay-per-click) advertising, such as Google Ads.
-Such ads are the ads you see (on Google for instance) above organic search results and refers to any type of online advertising where you are paying for impressions, clicks, conversions, or some other type of action.
+Such ads are the ads you see (on Google for instance) above organic search results and refer to any type of online advertising where you are paying for impressions, clicks, conversions, or some other type of action.
 The legal industry has among the most competitive and expensive search keywords (think “car accident lawyer New York”).
-On an hourly basis PPC budgets are hijacked by emerging frauds including click farms, competitor clicks, out-of-geo fraud, cookie stuffing, affiliate-link fraud, app download fraud, and site engagement fraud.
+On an hourly basis, PPC budgets are hijacked by emerging frauds including click farms, competitor clicks, out-of-geo fraud, cookie stuffing, affiliate-link fraud, app download fraud, and site engagement fraud.

 Paid social media click fraud

 It is not just Google ads that can attract fraud.
 Click fraud occurs on other platforms increasingly used by lawyers to generate clicks: clicks on Facebook, Instagram, or LinkedIn for instance.
 This is called paid social media click fraud.
 It is equally subject to invalid clicks.

 How PPC Fraud is sinking law firm marketing budgets costing $193 million a year